Skip to main content

 That it succeeds as often as it does is largely thanks to composer Yoko Shimomura.
 Her score elevates even the clumsiest dialogue, carrying the experience as an emotional rollercoaster.
 At times, it feels as though the music alone gives the story a depth it otherwise wouldn’t have.

 This dreamlike, illogical approach is why the game opens with several hours as Roxas, an unknown boy living in the idyllic Twilight Town.
-As Roxas, you learn the mechanics while investigating a bizarre mystery involving stolen photographs—and even the word “photo” itself, making it impossible to pronounce.
-His journey eventually resolves, restoring the world to its “proper” order and returning control to Sora.
+As Roxas, you learn the mechanics while investigating a bizarre mystery involving stolen photographs.
+Even the word “photo” itself is subject to theft, making it impossible to pronounce.
+His journey eventually resolves, restoring the world to its "proper” order and returning control to Sora.

 Ironically, this is where the game stumbles emotionally.
-Roxas’s arc is so effectively told that it becomes the true emotional core of the story.
+Roxas’s arc is so effectively told that, for me, it becomes the true emotional core of the story.
 Once he’s gone, Sora and his companions feel comparatively hollow.
 Although Roxas remains important to the plot, he’s mostly reduced to an abstract concept buried in layers of exposition.
-He deserves more—and that neglect only deepens his tragedy.
+He deserves more - which, I suppose, only deepens his tragedy.

 This system resembles tuning a car for a specific race in a racing game.
 With a few adjustments, Sora can function as a damage dealer, a mage, or a tank.
 Unfortunately, on the standard difficulty setting, most battles can be won by mindlessly mashing the attack button.
 This undermines the depth of the combat system and leaves you poorly prepared for the occasional difficulty spike.

 On the other hand, this accessibility keeps the story moving at a brisk pace.
 You rarely hit a hard wall, and when you do, it feels deliberate and memorable.
 And while hammering the attack button may not feel stylish, the fluid animations certainly make it look stylish.
 Wisely, Square Enix also abandons the awkward, maze-like level designs of earlier entries.
-In their place are straightforward corridors, and platforming is minimized—jumping now serves primarily as a defensive maneuver rather than a test of precision.
+In their place are straightforward corridors, and platforming is minimized - jumping now serves primarily as a way to avoid attacks.

-Despite an avalanche of tutorials, the game still fails to explain some crucial mechanics.
+Despite an avalanche of tutorials, the game still fails to explain some of this.
 Drive forms are supercharged states you can briefly turn into.
-They can be leveled up in different ways, and their bonuses eventually carry over into Sora’s base abilities—some of which are nearly essential for late-game encounters.
+They can be leveled up in different ways, and their bonuses eventually carry over into Sora’s base abilities, some of which are nearly essential for late-game encounters.
 I didn't understand thus until late.
 Even near the end, I mistakenly believed dodge roll was exclusive to drive forms, which is not the case.

 Even so, it’s satisfying to see the series’ ambitions finally realized.
-Kingdom Hearts II: Final Mix wins by a thousand small cuts—numerous solid systems working together to carry the player forward.
+Kingdom Hearts II: Final Mix wins by a thousand small cuts, numerous solid systems working together to carry the player forward.
 It’s a gift that keeps giving.
-Optional super bosses and hidden areas reward skilled players, while the lavish presentation encourages everyone else to forgive the narrative excesses.
+Optional super bosses and hidden areas reward skilled players, while the fine presentation encourages everyone else to forgive the narrative excesses.
 There’s something here for nearly everyone.

 Comments